dapperdandev/blog/posts/design-patterns/builder-pattern/README.md

 Implementations of the builder class or interface for the construction of a specific product.
 Put another way, a concrete builder is an opinionated implementation of the base builder class or interface.

-> ℹ️ I acknowledge the opportunity for confusion with the word "concrete" here with the physical material concrete (also used to build houses).
+> I acknowledge the opportunity for confusion with the word "concrete" here with the physical material concrete (also used to build houses).
 In this context, "concrete" is describing a builder implementation.

 ### Director